gangchill/nip-convnet/README.md

 Simple TODOS:
 * plot L2 norm during training instead of aggregated cross-entropy
 * only save the weights of the encoder for the best test performance (atm the last weights are stored)
-* update weight file name for saving (should be unique for a certain architecture/training combination)